cocos/cocos-docs/en/animation/skeletal-animation.md

 - When `useBakedAnimation` is enabled, the pre-baked skeletal animation system is used.
 - When `useBakedAnimation` is disabled, the real-time computed skeletal animation system will be used.

-For the component interface of skeletal animation, please refer to [SkeletalAnimation API](__APIDOC__/en/classes/animation.skeletalanimation.html).
+For the component interface of skeletal animation, please refer to the [SkeletalAnimation API](__APIDOC__/en/classes/animation.skeletalanimation.html).

 ## Pre-baked Skeletal Animation System